ahcombs/actdata/README.md

   - *Component* indicates the type of equations represented.
-The following components are possible (more information on each is available in section 18.2 of David Heise’s *Expressive Order* (2007)):
+The following components are possible (more information on each is available in section 18.2 of David Heise’s *Expressive Order* (2007)).
+      -   - *impressionabo*
-      - *impressionabo*: Impression change equations including actor, behavior, and object terms
+            Impression change equations including actor, behavior, and object terms

+      -   - *impressionabos*
-      - *impressionabos*: Impression change equations including actor, behavior, object, and setting terms
+            Impression change equations including actor, behavior,
+            object, and setting terms

+      -   - *selfdir*
-      - *selfdir*: Equations for self-directed action, including actor and behavior terms.
+            Equations for self-directed action, including actor and behavior terms.

+      -   - *traitid*
-      - *traitid*: Equations for combining a trait modifier with an identity.
+            Equations for combining a trait modifier with an identity.
             In some datasets, this set is the same as the emotionid set.

+      -   - *emotionid*
-      - *emotionid*: Equations for combining an emotion modifier with an identity.
+            Equations for combining an emotion modifier with an identity.
 In some datasets, this set is the same as the traitid set.
   - *Gender* indicates the gender of study participants whose ratings are used to estimate the equation coefficients.
 Options are `m`, `f`, and `av`.
 Call `dict_info()` to check which genders are